-No Supervised Person may give or accept cash or cash gifts (e.g., gift card) from a Client, prospective Client, or any entity that does business with the Research Group.
+- No Supervised Person may give or accept cash or cash gifts (e.g., American Express, MasterCard, or Visa gift card) from a Client, prospective Client, or any entity that does business with the Research Group.
+In order for a gift card to not be considered cash, it must be redeemable for goods or services as a specific retailer. - Supervised Persons may not accept cash or other items of value intended to be sent to a charitable organization as part of a gift.
+Supervised Persons should direct the gift giver to send the donation directly to the charitable organization.